 - 8 oz fresh honey mushrooms cleaned and trimmed

-- 1/4 cup dry sherry
+- ¼ cup dry sherry

-- 1/2 tsp fresh chopped dill
+- ½ teaspoon fresh chopped dill

-- 2 tbsp shallot diced 1/4 in
+- 2 tablespoon shallot diced ¼ in

-- 2 tbsp unsalted butter
+- 2 tablespoon unsalted butter

-- 1/2 cup highest quality sour cream not the low fat kind
+- ½ cup highest quality sour cream not the low fat kind

-- 1/2 tsp flour
+- ½ teaspoon flour

-- 1/4 cup chicken stock or water
+- ¼ cup chicken stock or water

-- Cut the honey mushroom caps into 1/2's if large, or leave whole if small.
+- Cut the honey mushroom caps into ½'s if large, or leave whole if small.
 If you want to use some of the stems, and they're clean, without bug damage, you can, just cut them into 1 inch lengths.
 Personally I prefer mostly caps.

 - Season the mushrooms with salt, then add the shallot and cook for a minute or two until translucent.
 Sprinkle on the flour and stir to coat with the fat.

 - Deglaze the pan with the sherry and reduce until the pan is nearly dry.
 Add the stock and simmer for a minute or two to concentrate it.

 - Reduce the heat to low, then add the sour cream and dill.
-Adjust the seasoning for salt and pepper as needed, you may also need to add a tbsp or two of water to thin the sauce if it gets too thick.
+Adjust the seasoning for salt and pepper as needed, you may also need to add a tablespoon or two of water to thin the sauce if it gets too thick.
 Serve immediately.